-- (a) Natural features of a site, including but not limited to wetlands, woodlands, wildlife habitats, marshes, dunes, bluffs, beaches, escarpments, flood hazard areas, and drainage courses, are protected from permanent and temporary destruction or alteration. - (b) The use and/or constructed features of the site will not cause or contribute to contamination of groundwater and surface water. - (c) The proposed use, constructed features, and other proposed alterations to the site comply with the applicable provisions of Chapter 148 (Flood Damage Prevention) of the Town Code.

-- (5) Tree cutting.
+- (a) Natural features of a site, including but not limited to wetlands, woodlands, wildlife habitats, marshes, dunes, bluffs, beaches, escarpments, flood hazard areas, and drainage courses, are protected from permanent and temporary destruction or alteration. - (b) The use and/or constructed features of the site will not cause or contribute to contamination of groundwater and surface water. - (c) The proposed use, constructed features, and other proposed alterations to the site comply with the applicable provisions of Chapter 148 (Flood Damage Prevention) of the Town Code. - (5) Tree cutting.
 For any new construction or addition, including pre-construction lot improvements for any such development, all trees with a caliper of four inches or more as measured from three feet above the base of the trunk shall be identified.
-No such tree shall be cut, stripped, or damaged in any way without a tree-cutting permit issued byapproval from the Planning Board. - (a) To receive a tree-cutting permitapproval to cut trees, the applicant must demonstrate to the Planning Board: - The location of any tree with a caliper of four inches or greater as measured from three feet above the base of the trunk on the lot for which development is proposed. - ii.
+No such tree shall be cut, stripped, or damaged in any way without approval from the Planning Board.

+- (a) To receive approval to cut trees, the applicant must demonstrate to the Planning Board: - i.
+The location of any tree with a caliper of four inches or greater as measured from three feet above the base of the trunk on the lot for which development is proposed. - ii.
 A sketch indicating the desired area where tree cutting is planned to take place. - (6) Pavement.
 The type, location, and design of pavement materials meets the Town's traffic safety regulations.
 Paved areas including permeable pavement materials and/or interrupted with permeable areas in a manner that allows a given lot to handle stormwater on site. - (7) Lighting.
-All outdoor lighting shall comply with the lighting standards contained this Code - (8) Public address intercom or sound systems.
+All outdoor lighting shall comply with the lighting standards contained this Code. - (8) Public address intercom or sound systems.
 Any sound or public address system shall be located to minimize sound to adjoining properties or on the adjacent street.
 All sounds meet the applicable provisions Chapter 180 (Noise, Prevention of) of the Town Code. - (9) Grading and drainage.
 All site developments shall respect existing grades on their respective site and on adjoining sites to avoid unnecessary excavation or filling.
 The site and site improvements are designed in such a way that allows the site to manage stormwater without sending stormwater runoff to adjacent lots.
 The Town Engineer and/or the Superintendent of Highways shall approve of the proposed grading and drainage plans. - (10) Comprehensive Development Plan.
 The proposed development meets the applicable objectives of the Southold Town Comprehensive Plan. - (11) Architectural features.
 Proposed buildings comply with all applicable architectural standards provided in this Code. - (12) Accessibility.
 The proposed Site Plan and building design(s) comply with state and local accessibility standards to accommodate people with accessibility needs. - I. Architectural approval criteria.
 Site Plans shall be reviewed for conformance with the following criteria: - (1) Building size shall be comparable in scale to buildings in the vicinity.
-Multiple small buildings are preferable to a single overly large building.
+Multiple small buildings are preferable to a single overly large building. - (2) Appropriate diversity of design elements from other buildings in the area. - (3) Minimize visual discord with respect to other buildings in the area, in one or more of the following features of exterior design and appearance: